IRTF-HRPC/drafts/draft-terminology.md

 ## Other Considerations

-As we have seen, the language used in technical documentation, like all written text, creates and reinforces expectations and stereotypes.
+As described in the preceding sections, the language used in technical documentation, like all written text, creates and reinforces expectations and stereotypes.
 We propose nothing more than additional care in the choice of language just as care is taken in defining standards and protocols themselves.
-The above two examples are not exhaustive, nor are they mere examples and require action.
-However, we use this section to broaden the context of other offensive terminologies to encompass additional concerns.
+The two examples provided above are not the only cases of offensive language to be avoided, and many more can be collected.
+However, these two examples are particularly significant and require immediate action.
+We use this section to broaden the context of other offensive and excludig terminologies to encompass additional concerns.

 There are many other metaphors present in technical documentation that are "terms of art" but that have no technical basis whatsoever.

-That some of these metaphors are offensive leaves no excuses for their continued use.
+If any of  these metaphors is offensive there is no excuse for its continued use.
 A term like "man-in-the-middle" is not technically useful.
 It is not a standard term, not as clear as its alternative "on-path attacker", and should therefore be avoided.
-When presented with the opportunity to employ the use of metaphors or to parrot terms of art that connote gender or race, Authors should simply find a better way to explain themselves.
+When presented with the opportunity to employ the use of metaphors or to unthinkingly repeat terms of art that connote gender or race, Authors should simply find a better way to explain themselves.
 A fun read on the politics of colloquial speech by George Orwell should dissuade any clever Author from using tired explanatory metaphors {{Orwell}}.

 Up until recently, strict English grammatists like Orwell decried the use of the neutral pronoun "they".
 Without a neutral singular pronoun, "he" is assumed as the default singular pronoun when the gender of the person is unknown or ambiguous.
 However, that has changed, and it is now widely accepted that "they" can be used as a neutral singular pronoun.
-Since it is unlikely that all implementers and infrastructure operators are of any particular gender, "he" should never be used to refer to a person in IETF/IRTF documents.
+Since it is unlikely that all implementers and infrastructure operators are of any particular gender, "he" should never be used to refer to a person in I-Ds and RFCs.
 An Author who uses male examples sets male-ness as a standard.

 Militarised metaphors are also a pervasive problem in language, perhaps even more so in technical communities because of the historical and actual relationship between technology and war.
 We welcome additional examples of terminology that might be avoided through more awareness and thoughtfulness.

 # Summary of Recommendations

-To summarise, we have bulleted some very concrete action points that can be taken by Editors, reviewers and Authors, both present and future.
+To summarise, we have bulleted some very concrete action points that can be taken by Editors, reviewers and Authors, both present and future as they develop and publish Internet-Drafts and new RFCs.

 Authors SHOULD:
- * Replace the offensive term "master-slave" with more accurate alternatives, for instance from the list of <xref target="master-slave"/>.
+ * Replace the excluding term "master-slave" with more accurate alternatives, for instance from the list of <xref target="master-slave"/>.
- * Replace the offensive term "blacklist-whitelist" with more accurate alternative, for instance from the list of suggested alternatives at <xref target="blacklist-whitelist"/>.
+ * Replace the excluding term "blacklist-whitelist" with more accurate alternative, for instance from the list of suggested alternatives at <xref target="blacklist-whitelist"/>.
  * Reflect on their use of metaphors generally
  * Use the neutral "they" as the singular pronoun, and
- * Consider rolling back technical hard coding of their standards implementations with the documented knowledge available online {{socketwench}}.
+ * Consider changing existing exclusive language in current (reference) implementations {{socketwench}}
+ * Consult the style sheet maintained by the RFC editor.

 RFC Editor MUST:
- * Offer alternatives for offensive terminology as an important act of correcting larger editorial issues and clarifying technical concepts and
+ * Offer alternatives for excluding terminology as an important act of correcting larger editorial issues and clarifying technical concepts and
+ * Maintain a style sheet that collects all terms that have been considered and indicate wheter they are deemed acceptable, and if not what terms Authors should consider instead
- * Suggest to Authors that even when referencing other specifications that have not replaced offensive terminology they could provide another term with a note that the term is original and not being suggested by the Author.
+ * Suggest to Authors that even when referencing other specifications that have not replaced offensive terminology, the Authors could use another term in their document and include a note to say that they have used the new term as a replacement for the term used in the referenced document.

-# Additional References Not Cited Above
+# Further reading

 '‘Anyone can edit’, not everyone does: Wikipedia and the gender gap' by Ford, Heather and Wajcman, Judy (2017) Social Studies of Science.
 ISSN 0306-3127